whiwih/whiwih.github.io/_pages/about.md

 - **Under Review or In Preparation - Journal Papers (As First/Corresponding Author)**
 1. Manipulating the microchannel flow boiling with the combination between artificial nucleation site and pin fin.
 2. Numerical study on the boiling flow and heat transfer performance for minichannel evaporator.
 3. Thermal performance of two-phase loop thermosiphon under different filling ratios and heat transfer distances.
+4. Bubble dynamics during the processes of rising and passing through confined hole

 - **Published/Accepted Journal papers**